 (Hotel Phone: +66 2 649 8888)

-Grand hotel with 420 rooms (40 sq m to 77 sq m) located in Asok, with a direction connection to the skytrain and steps away from the subway.
+Grand hotel with 420 rooms (40 sq m to 77 sq m) located in Asok, with a direct connection to the Skytrain and steps from the subway.
 With rich woods, teakwood chairs, elegant Thai silks, decorative pillows and plush carpeting, rooms offer a blend of Asian elements with classic design, with lovely city views or Ratchada lake views.
 Theme suites offer top-notch luxury with carved furniture, Jacuzzi bathtubs with televisions, patios and outdoor private Jacuzzis.
 Has a special luggage liaison service that offers door to door luggage delivery to any destination, eliminating the need for guests to carry luggage and check them in at airports.
 Offers a unique ‘dine in the dark experience,’ where guests sample food in total darkness, served by visually impaired guides.
 Spectacular location at Asok, with easy access to attractions along the BTS And MRT lines.
 Terminal 21 Shopping Mall, EmQuartier and Emporium Shopping mall, Dinosaur Planet and two parks are all within walking distance.

 Notes on Sheraton Grande Sukhumvit Hotel